What Actually Won RCB the 2025 Title

 The Bowling Rebuild Challenge

 RCB's success in 2025 was partly built on bowling depth that other franchises will spend the off-season trying to dismantle through targeted auction bidding.
-Their pace attack — Siraj, Josh Hazlewood, and a third seamer — was among the most complete in the competition.
+Their pace attack — Yash Dayal, Josh Hazlewood, and a third seamer — was among the most complete in the competition.

 Hazlewood's continued availability for the full tournament is the key variable.
 He played 12 of 14 games in 2025, and his Powerplay economy of 7.1 was the best in the competition among pacers who bowled 40+ Powerplay overs.
 If Cricket Australia's workload management restricts him to 8-10 games, RCB's bowling becomes functionally average.